roobnloo/roobnloo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a first year PhD student at UC Santa Barbara in the department of Statistics and Applied Probability.
+I am a first year PhD student at UC Santa Barbara in the department of [Statistics and Applied Probability](https://www.pstat.ucsb.edu/){:target="\_blank"}.
 Please check back when there's more stuff to show here :)

 {::comment}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.